deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Supports many backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents

 .. tip::
   In order to learn about configuring a deegree-based WMS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
-Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WMS setups.
+Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WMS configurations.
 Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wms`.

 -------------------------------
 Characteristics of deegree WMTS